Sparks–Shock brawl: Altercation

 With 4.5 seconds before the game was officially over, the brawl began during a free throw attempt by the Sparks' Marie Ferdinand-Harris.
 As Ferdinand-Harris scored the point, the Shock's Plenette Pierson made a hard box-out on Parker, causing both players to become entangled and fall over.
-As Parker tried to stand up, Pierson aggressively walked into her, knocking her back down, and resulting in Parker pulling Pierson down to the floor.
+As Parker tried to stand up, Pierson aggressively walked into her, knocking her back down and resulting in Parker pulling Pierson down to the floor.
 Parker and Pierson both tried to throw a punch at one another before Parker was tackled by Deanna Nolan, as players and coaches from both teams quickly intervened.
 Detroit assistant coach Rick Mahorn came off the bench as a peacemaker, but inadvertently incited more violence when he knocked Leslie backwards to the floor.
 Leslie's teammate DeLisha Milton-Jones pushed and punched Mahorn in the back in retaliation, causing the Sparks' Shannon Bobbitt and Murriel Page to both come off the bench and shove Mahorn from behind as well.
 Pierson, Parker, Milton-Jones, and Mahorn were all ejected from the game.
-The altercation also resulted in a season-ending ACL injury to Shock player Cheryl Ford, who was trying to restrain Pierson, and had to be taken from the court in a wheelchair.
+The altercation also aggravated a season-ending ACL injury to Shock player Cheryl Ford (sustained earlier with 2:06 left in the quarter), as she was trying to restrain Pierson, and had to be taken from the court in a wheelchair.